 Identify Your Property Type and Legal Issue

-Start your search for the right lawyer by identifying the type of real estate and legal issues you have.
+Begin your search for the right lawyer by identifying the type of real estate and legal issues you may have.
 Not all real estate and related legal issues are the same.
-Real estate lawyers may focus their practices on subcategories of real estate law, such as:
+Real estate lawyers may focus their practices on such subcategories of real estate law as:

 Other specialized areas include agricultural real estate, industrial real estate, environmental matters, homeowners' association governance, and construction.
-Having a general idea of the type of real estate and the issues you have can help you narrow your search, save time and find the lawyer who is the best fit.
+Having a general idea of the type of real estate and the issues you have can help you narrow your search, save time, and find the lawyer who is a good fit.

 If you don't already have a list of prospective real estate lawyers, a great place to start your search is right here at Lawyers.com.
-You can search for lawyers by location, practice area or find more information about a certain lawyer or law firm.
+You can search for lawyers by location or practice area, or find more information about a certain lawyer or law firm.

-- References from family, friends and business contacts, including real estate brokers and agents you've worked with.
-There's a good chance one of these contacts faced a similar real estate issue and can share information about the lawyer he or she used
+- References from family, friends, and business contacts, including real estate brokers and agents with whom you've worked in the past.
+There's a good chance one of these contacts faced a similar real estate issue and can share information about the lawyer he or she used.

 Research the Candidates and Create Your Short List

-Next, find out every thing you can about the lawyers and then do some initial screening, as follows, you'll want to whittle down your list to three or four prospective candidates:
+Your next step is to find out whatever you can about the lawyers.
+After doing some initial screening, as follows, you'll want to whittle down your list to three or four prospective candidates:

-- Contact your state bar association or go to its web site to find out if the lawyer is in good standing (as opposed to having been suspended, disciplined, or disbarred).
+- Contact your state bar association or go to its website to find out whether the lawyer is in good standing (as opposed to having been suspended, disciplined, or disbarred).

 - Check out the yellow pages of your telephone directory.
 Does the lawyer advertise?
 If so, do you find it compelling?
 Helpful?
 Tasteful?

-- Find out if the lawyer works on cases similar to yours, and for a list of representative clients (this may be considered confidential, but some firms will publicly state who their larger clients are).
+- Find out whether the lawyer works on cases similar to yours, and ask for a list of representative clients (this may be considered confidential, but some firms will publicly state who their larger clients are).

 - Don't forget to check the address where your attorney practices!
-A local office is often important and practical in real estate cases
+A local office is often important and practical in real estate cases.

 - Consider any special needs you have.
 For example, could you benefit from a lawyer who speaks a language other than English?